NextronSystems/asgard-manual/usage/administration.rst

    Scan Control - Scan Creation

-Within this form, you can choose the max. runtime, module, scanner, scan flags, signatures and template can be selected.
+Within this form, you can choose the maximum runtime, module, scanner, scan flags, signatures and template can be selected.

-After the desired parameters have been set, the scan can be started by clicking the ``Add Task`` button.
+After the desired parameters have been set, the scan can be started by clicking the ``Add Scan`` button.

 Stopping a Single Scan
 ~~~~~~~~~~~~~~~~~~~~~~